Canon 77D vs Fujifilm X-E2

 The 77D is a recent model that features in the current product line-up of Canon.
 In contrast, the X-E2 has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the X-E2 was succeeded by the Fujifilm X-E2S.

 Review summary: Canon 77D vs Fujifilm X-E2

-So how do things add up?
-Is the Canon 77D better than the Fujifilm X-E2 or vice versa?
+So what conclusions can be drawn?
+Which of the two cameras – the Canon 77D or the Fujifilm X-E2 – has the upper hand?
 The listing below highlights the relative strengths of the two models.